Carleslc/Simple-YAML/README.md

 - [HOCON](https://github.com/portlek/hocongration)
 - [TOML](https://github.com/portlek/tomlgration)

-These projects are using the Simple-Configuration module and they are not related directly with Simple-YAML.
+These projects are using the Simple-Configuration module, but they are not related directly with Simple-YAML.